diantonioandrea/misura/docs/docs.md

 The output is:

 	2000.0 cm(2)
-	misura.conversion.ConversionError :cannot convert from 'm2' to 'kg'
+	misura.conversion.ConversionError: cannot convert from 'm2' to 'kg'

 ### Partially convert a number